 Growth Track Record.
-We have a proven ability to grow by purchasing ships that are immediately accretive to cashflow and earnings, and which we believe to have limited residual value risk, while concurrently putting in place competitively-priced and conservatively-structured debt to facilitate such growth.
+We have a proven ability to grow by purchasing ships that are immediately accretive to cashflow and earnings, and which we believe to have limited residual value risk, while concurrently putting in place competitively-priced and conservatively-structured debt to facilitate such growth, for example, as illustrated by the seven ships we have recently contracted to purchase.
 Our Executive Chairman, George Giouroukos, has structured and concluded over 250 secondhand and newbuilding ship transactions.
 The strategic Poseidon Transaction also demonstrates our capacity to successfully execute transformative corporate transactions.
 We believe that our senior management team's extensive knowledge of, and contacts within, the container shipping industry will allow us to continue to add value-accretive ships and charters to our portfolio.